 Because all of these factors impact your organization’s health and ability to make money.

-Is your organization as deliberate about evaluating employee engagement?
-Chance are, you’re like most organizations and rarely measure it—64 percent of organizations only measure employee engagement once per year, and only 8 percent of executives reported that their organizations measure monthly or more frequently.
+Is your business as deliberate about evaluating employee engagement?
+Chances are, you’re like most organizations and rarely measure it—64% of organizations only measure employee engagement once per year, and only 8 percent of executives reported that their organizations measure monthly or more frequently.

-This represents a huge missed opportunity for organizations as engagement has a massive impact on everything from financial performance to retention to employer brand and more.
+This represents a huge missed opportunity for businesses as employee engagement has a massive impact on everything from financial performance to retention to employer brand and more.

 1. Improved Financial Performance